A Little Background

 Art Therapy.
 Although I got my degree in fine art, for many years I’ve built a career in Art Therapy, a field of psychology that capitalizes on art’s ability to simultaneously heal and help us express parts of ourselves that we can’t otherwise access.

 Mandalas.
-I kept up a limited art practice over the years but returned more actively to it when my brother, ‘T’ (short for Theordore), died of cancer—I started making small circular mandalas drawings to cope with my grief.
-After years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book by Miraval Resort in AZ, where I run workshops on wellbeing and creativity.
+I kept up a limited art practice over the years but returned more actively to it in 2005 when my brother, ‘T’ (short for Theodore), died of cancer—I started making small circular mandalas drawings to cope with my grief (learn more about mandalas).
+Then after years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book for Miraval Resort in Arizona, where I ran workshops wellbeing, creativity, and using mandalas for meditation and meaning.

 Artist/Art Therapist.
 I still wear my art therapist and my artist hats in tandem and probably will always do both.
-I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, and my mothers, Lee and Xenia.
-All of them, except for the cats, are also artists in their own rights.
+I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, my mother Lee, and my stepmother Xenia.
+I would say that all of them, except for the cats (some would challenge this), are also artists in their own ways even though they might not agree.

 Second—Not Artist, Art Therapist.
 My mother is a painter, and from the time that my twin Jenny and I could talk, she let us experiment in her studio.
-One could argue that I had some talent, but I was by no means a prodigy.
+Although you could say that I had some talent, but I was by no means a prodigy.

 When I discovered art therapy, a field that uses art to help others, it combined my artistic sensibilities with a way to connect with others.
 But I stopped making art regularly because for me it had been so fraught with ambivalence and perfectionism.

 Third—Death and Mandalas.
-In 2005, my brother ‘T’ died of cancer.
+In 2005, my brother ‘T’ died of bile cancer within 6 months of being diagnosed.
 Although Jenny and I were 40 at the time, we had somehow escaped major loss.
 I got stuck in grief and couldn’t seem to get out.
-I realized that like the proverbial physician, I needed to heal myself and that, logically, I should be using the tool I offered to my patients—art therapy.
+I realized that like the proverbial physician, I needed to heal myself and that, logically, I should be using the tool I offered to my patients—art.

 I needed to make art!
 But I couldn’t imagine getting back into the relationship I’d had with it before in which everything I made had to be perfect.

 I started making small 4 x 4 inch mandalas, little circular drawings I called art thoughts.
-Sometimes these ‘thoughts’ were just disorganized scratches but they did for me what art can do—they helped me get out what was stuck inside and work through my grief.
+Sometimes, even though some these ‘thoughts’ were just disorganized scratches, they did for me what art can do—they helped me get out what was stuck inside and work through my grief.

 Fourth—Watching Others Do Art and Make Beautiful Things.
 Throughout the many years that I’ve been an art therapist, it never ceases to amaze me what stunningly powerful art people make.
 This realization comes from a deep appreciation for the unique ways that people express themselves in the art process—even the simplest sketch tells the story of the person who made it.